 Free Printable: Make A Fleece Neck Gaiter In Six Simple Steps

 - One piece 20" x 20" fleece fabric (adult) or 18" x 18" (youth)

 - Sewing clips

-Push the fabric through the turning hole so that all of the fleece is right sides out.
+- Push the fabric through the hole to turn it right sides out.

-You can close the hold using a ladder stitch or with a sewing machine.
+- Close the hole by hand using a ladder stitch or with a sewing machine.
 Since the the stitching can be hidden on the inside of the neck warmer, it's faster and easier to use a sewing machine.